nramenta/flow/README.md

     {% extends layout if some_condition %}

+You can also use the ternary operator:

+    {% extends some_condition ? custom_layout : "default_layout.html" %}

 It is a syntax error to declare more than one `extends` tag per template or to declare an `extends` tag anywhere but at the top level scope.